kmaasrud/tdma-fys3150/Document/Markdown/Project-1_Aasrud-Raniseth-Rongve.md

 # Introduction
+In this project we want to solve a one-dimensional Poisson equation with Dirichlet boundary conditions which reads as follows:

+$$-u''(x)=f(x),\ \ \ u(0)=u(1)=0$$

+We will solve this numerically in a programming language of choice (in our case Python) in order to study the importance of stepsize and floating point operations, abbreviated FLOPs.\
+We approached this problem by rewriting the equation as a set of linear equations  **Av=d** under the following assumptions:

++ A is $n\times n$ nonsingular
++ $\mathbf{Ax = b }$ has a unique solution **x** for every **b** in $\mathbf R^n$

+Then we solved the equations utilizing the Thomas algorithm, a special case of Gaussian elimination that has two steps - the forward- and backward substitution.
+Thereafter we specialized our algorithm for a specific matrix $\mathbf A$ in order to reduce the number of FLOPs and compared its CPU time with our general algorithm.

+Crucially, the step size affects the results of these methods, and this is also put to the test.
+The methods are put up against the analytical solution and for one of the algorithms, the relative error is calculated for different step sizes.
+Lastly, our method is compared to one using *scipy*'s LU-decomposition and linear algebra solver.

+-- Gammel abstract under her --

 In this project we want to solve a one-dimensional Poisson equation with Dirichlet boundary conditions numerically in order to study the importance of stepsize and floating points operations, FLOPs.

 We approached this problem by rewriting the equation as a set of linear equations  **Av=d** under the following assumptions: